tridentbio/mariner/docs/source/configuration.rst

 Configuring Environment
 =======================

-The app configuration is done by the :ref:`mariner.core.config` module.
+The app configuration is done by the :ref:`mariner.core.config <mariner.core.config>` module.
 It loads information from the environment variables, as well as the pyproject.toml file.

 Environment variables are divided into 2 files, ``backend/.env`` and ``backend/.env.secret``.
 The separation was made to support some CI workflows, but all variables should be considered